 In March survey the Public Opinion Research Center examined how the inhabitants of the Czech Republic assess the political culture of public officials and politicians: members of the governments, deputies, senators, representatives of regional and local self-governments and politicians from current parliamentary political parties.

-In January 2020 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
+In March 2020 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
 In this month there was a question about their trust to the Chambers of Parliament, the President, the Government, and Local and Regional Councils.

-In a survey conducted by Public Opinion Research Centre in January 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
+In a survey conducted by Public Opinion Research Centre in March 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
 In the press release, there are two different types of information: the likely voter model and the party preferences.

 The likely voter model indicates the anticipated result of hypothetical elections to the Chamber of Deputies in the time of conducting the survey.

 The party preferences give us information about public sympathy for political parties in the group of citizens who have voting right and there is also included a part of citizens who will not take part in elections or they do not know who to vote for.

 In February Public Opinion Research Centre included a block of questions connected to partnership, marriage and family.
 Respondents commented on specific set of statements connected to cohesion of partners, marriage, divorces and parenthood in general.
 We also examined the views on the optimal number of children in a family and the ideal age for men and women to become parents.